-Degree Works™ is a newly implemented degree audit tool at Columbia-Greene Community College that allows students to track their progress toward degree completion and graduation.
+Degree Works™ is a degree audit tool that allows students to track their progress toward degree completion and graduation.

 Q: What are the benefits of using Degree Works™ features?

 Degree Works™ makes it easier to track your degree requirements in real time.
-There is no need to guess how certain classes may apply toward your degree, so students don’t spend time and money on unnecessary courses.
-When you are meeting with your advisor, you should have more time to obtain insightful advice about planning your future rather than finding out what courses you need to graduate.
+There is no need to guess how certain classes may apply toward your degree, so you don’t spend time and money on unnecessary courses.
 Are you thinking about changing your major?
 You can also find out how your credits will apply to another degree with the click of a button.

 Q: How do I access Degree Works™?

-Once you are admitted and register for your first semester with your advisor, you will receive a letter in the mail that will give you information about how to activate your C-GCC student account, including information about Degree Works™.
-Once you have activated your account, you can access Degree Works™ by following the instructions below.
-If you are a returning student, use the same login information as you would when you are accessing your Blackboard and Office 365 accounts.
+Once you have activated your student account, you can access Degree Works™ by following the instructions below.
+Use the same login information as you would when you are accessing your Banner, Blackboard and Office 365 accounts.